Join us for a Club Dive!

-Every year, between June and August, SECONN hosts monthly dives (dates and locations are TBA).
+Every year, between June and August, SECONN hosts monthly dives both locally and in the surrounding states.
 If you’re new to the area, new to diving, getting back into diving, have a buddy, looking to meeting some new ones, or just want an excuse to splash, come join us for a fun dive!
 Our officers and dive leaders oversee each dive and can help guide you to fun spots of the site or to find an experienced buddy.
 Check out the officers page here.

 We frequent Stonington Point in Connecticut, occasion Fort Wetherill in Rhode Island, and are open to suggestions for other dive sites.
 See below for the upcoming club dives.